Aberavon (Senedd constituency)

-Aberavon (Aberafan) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-Also, however, it is one of seven constituencies in the South Wales West electoral region, which elects four additional members, in addition to seven constituency members, to produce a degree of proportional representation for the region as a whole.
+Aberavon (Aberafan) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+Also, however, it was one of seven constituencies in the South Wales West electoral region, which elected four additional members, in addition to seven constituency members, to produce a degree of proportional representation for the region as a whole.

 History

 Having only elected Labour MSs with huge majority this can be considered a Labour safe seat.
 Plaid Cymru are Labour's main opposition in the constituency and have been since its creation.